Koenkk/zigbee2mqtt.io/docs/information/flashing_the_cc2531.md

 **NOTE 2**: In this tutorial we will flash the default firmware.
 For larger network (20+) or when experiencing stability problems the [source routing firmware](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_Home_1.2/bin/source_routing) is recommended.
 This firmware has a limiation of 5 direct children so make sure to have enough routers in your network.

+**NOTE 3**: The CC2531 USB dongle can be flashed also with the [CC2530 firmware](https://github.com/Koenkk/Z-Stack-firmware/tree/master/coordinator/Z-Stack_Home_1.2/bin/default) to be operated via the P0.2/P0.3 serial pins.
+Be careful when using the CC2531 in association with an ESP8266 (as if it were the [CC2530](https://www.zigbee2mqtt.io/information/connecting_cc2530.html#via-an-esp8266)): the onboard USB power supply may not be able to power an additional ESP8266 without overheating/failing.

 ## Required hardware
 The following additional hardware is required in order to flash the CC2531: